Marunizer/MyApplication/README.md

 # Currently runnable ?
 Yes.

 But for testing, only one model can be accessed to the public.
-First attempt may not work because I have taken out the handler that manages what to do when a download is complete.
+First attempt at viewing model may not work.
 Restarting app will make it functional.

  Also: issues may arise when compiling native-lib.cpp, the Draco library is not included, as well as ARCore library